Frequently asked questions

 Who has a duty to report matters to the ICAC?

-Section 11 of the ICAC Act provides that all principal officers of NSW public sector authorities have a duty to report all matters they suspect on reasonable grounds concerns corrupt conduct.
-This includes General Managers of local councils, Directors General and Chief Executives of government departments, as well as any officer who constitutes a public authority.
-Others with a duty to report such matters include the NSW Ombudsman, the Police Commissioner and Ministers of the Crown.
+Section 11 of the Independent Commission Against Corruption Act 1988 provides that all principal officers of NSW public sector authorities have a duty to report all matters they suspect on reasonable grounds concerns corrupt conduct.
+This includes general managers of local councils, secretaries and chief executives of government departments, as well as any officer who constitutes a public authority.
+Others with a duty to report such matters include the NSW Ombudsman, the Police Commissioner and ministers of the Crown.

 For any questions about this reporting duty, please contact the Manager Assessments on (02) 8281 5786.